nl3769/CCA_DL_TOOLS/README.md

 ```
 The parameters of this function are directly in *run_motion_full_image.py*, modify them according to your path and preprocessing parameters.

+### package_cores/run_evaluation.py

+This function compute metrics to assess the quality of the predicted displacement field.
+It computes motion of the different method:
+* Damien Garcia [method](https://hal.archives-ouvertes.fr/hal-02063547/document) (have to be run before, see speckleTracking section before).
+* Deep learning approach based on patches.
+* Deep learning method based on full images (run *run_motion_full_image.py* before).

+As for the previous function,
 # speckleTracking

 # textureImprovment